American Airlines: Headquarters

 Before it was headquartered in Texas, American Airlines was headquartered at 633 Third Avenue in the Murray Hill area of Midtown Manhattan, New York City.
 In 1979, American moved its headquarters to a site at Dallas/Fort Worth International Airport, which affected up to 1,300 jobs.
 Mayor of New York City Ed Koch described the move as a "betrayal" of New York City.
 American moved to two leased office buildings in Grand Prairie, Texas.
 On January 17, 1983, the airline finished moving into a $150 million ($ when adjusted for inflation), 550000 sqft facility in Fort Worth; $147 million (about $ when adjusted for inflation) in Dallas/Fort Worth International Airport bonds financed the headquarters.
 The airline began leasing the facility from the airport, which owns the facility.
 Following the merger of US Airways and American Airlines, the new company consolidated its corporate headquarters in Fort Worth, abandoning the US Airways headquarters in Phoenix, AZ.

-As of 2015, American Airlines is the corporation with the largest presence in Fort Worth.
+As of 2015, American Airlines is the corporation with the most significant presence in Fort Worth.

-In 2015, American announced that it would build a new headquarters in Fort Worth.
-Groundbreaking began in the spring of 2016 and occupancy completed in September 2019.
+In 2015, American announced it would build a new headquarters in Fort Worth.
+Groundbreaking began in the spring of 2016, and occupancy was completed in September 2019.
 The airline plans to house 5,000 new workers in the building.